helpLost/rda/README.md

 >
 **KEEP IN MIND:**
 >
-Rising Dawns only has one programmer, one musician, one artist, and 2 playtesters at the moment. _Please_ give us time to fix bugs and issues or add f eatures, unless it is extremely urgent.
+Rising Dawns only has one programmer, one musician, one artist, and 2 playtesters at the moment. _Please_ give us time to fix bugs and issues or add features, unless it is extremely urgent.

 ## Project Outline